 These are designed to test if you can set out a logical and credible vision and if you have business sense alongside product sense.

-Big picture examples of these types of questions include: ‘Imagine you’re the CEO of Netflix [or company X].
-What is your strategy for the next ten years?’ or ‘How would you revolutionise or solve [industry or space or problem]?’
+- Imagine you’re the CEO of Netflix [or company X].
+What is your strategy for the next ten years?

 In order to answer a strategy question effectively, it’s key to break down and structure your question well.
-You can take many of the learnings from the CIRCLES framework into this exercise as well.
+You can take many of the learnings from the product sense framework into this exercise as well.
 Having clarified the purpose, constraints and gathered any necessary context around the question, we recommend the following structure, which you can find in more detail here:

 For these it can be useful for use the below framework from Lenny to structure your response, loosely based on the Minto Pyramid principle: